 6. Breaches of the code

-5.2 The Publications and Information Committee reserves the right to deal with such breaches of this code as it sees fit and to refuse publication of papers by authors, reviewers or editors who are found to be in serious breach of this code.
+6.2 The Publications and Information Committee reserves the right to deal with such breaches of this code as it sees fit and to refuse publication of papers by authors, reviewers or editors who are found to be in breach of this code.
 Where such breaches are considered to be serious, a ban on publishing rights with GSL might be permanent or last for several years.

-5.3 Authors, reviewers or editors found to be in breach of this code will be informed in writing of the decision of the Publications and Information Committee and the implications of that decision.
+6.3 Authors, reviewers or editors found to be in breach of this code will be informed in writing of the decision of the Publications and Information Committee and the implications of that decision.
 Where the breach is considered to constitute professional misconduct, the offender's institution might also be notified.

 Publications and Information Committee

 No responsibility or liability is assumed by the Geological Society of London or any copyright owner for any injury or damage to persons or property as a consequence of the reading, use or interpretation of its published content.
 Whilst every effort is made to ensure accuracy, the Geological Society of London, the authors, Editors and copyright owners cannot be held responsible for published errors.
 The views or opinions expressed do not necessarily reflect views of the Geological Society of London or copyright owners.
 Inclusion of any advertising material does not constitute a guarantee or endorsement of any products or services or the claims made by any manufacturer.

 The Geological Society of London endeavours to ensure that all published images and descriptions of working practices contribute to the objectives of the individual papers in which they appear.
 The inclusion of such content should not be taken as an endorsement of the practices depicted or described by The Geological Society of London, the authors, Editors, copyright owners or any other person or body.